-Mahayana Buddhism and Twenty-first Century Civilization (Harvard University, 1993)
+Mahayana Buddhism and Twenty-first Century Civilization (Harvard University, USA, 1993)

 Buddhism terms this aspect of reality "the transience of all phenomena" (Jpn. shogyo mujo).
 In the Buddhist cosmology, this idea is described as the repeated cycles of formation, continuance, decline and disintegration, through which all planets and systems must pass.

 In terms of our lives as human beings, we experience this transience as the four sufferings: the suffering of birth (and the attendant pain of day-to-day existence), that of illness, of aging, and finally, of death--sufferings from which no one is exempt.
 It could be said that it was these sufferings, in particular the problem of death--the inexorable fate of all living things--that since ancient times spawned the formation of religious and philosophical systems.

 Shakyamuni, it is said, was inspired to seek the truth by his accidental encounters with these sufferings at the gates of the palace in which he was raised.
 Plato stated that true philosophers are always engaged in the practice of dying.
 And Nichiren, the founder of the school of Buddhism on which the Soka Gakkai International bases its activities, admonishes us to "first study death, then study other matters."
 1.

 Death weighs heavily on the human heart as an inescapable reminder of the finite nature of our existence.
 However seemingly limitless the wealth or power one might attain, the reality of one's eventual demise cannot be avoided.
 Awakened to its own mortality, humanity has sought to conquer the fear and apprehension surrounding death by finding means by which to participate in, and partake of, the eternal.
 Through this quest, our species has learned to transcend instinctual modes of living, and has developed those characteristics which we know as human.
 Seen in this light, it is obvious why the history of religion is coincident with the history of humankind.